floatingbit/Getting-and-Cleaning-Data/Codebook.md

-This code book contains the following sections based on the tidy data set that can be produced by running the script Run_Analysis.R:
+This code book contains the following sections based on the tidy data set that can be produced by running the script run_analysis.R:
   1. Variables
   2. Data
   3. Tranformations